Expectations for Hosting an Intern

 - Contact a CFS staff member as soon as an issue arises regarding the intern’s performance, which may include communication, attendance, behavior and/or work product.

-- Sexual Misconduct - Northwestern University Expectations
+- Harassment, Discrimination and Sexual Misconduct - Northwestern University Expectations

 These YouTube videos provide additional insight into the complete process of hiring, training, supervising and engaging CFS students: